 What does magnesium do?

-Magnesium is needed for over 300 enzymes to work properly, and is vital for every major metabolic reaction from the synthesis of protein and genetic material to the production of energy.
+Magnesium is needed for as many as 600 enzymes to work properly.
 One of its most important roles is to maintain the integrity of ion pumps which control the flow of sodium, potassium, calcium and other electrolytes in and out of cells.
-This makes it essential for nerve cells to pass electrical messages and for muscle fibres to contract, including those within the heart.
-It is also needed for the interaction of sex hormones with the genes they switch on and off, and for the production of brain chemicals to help maintain mood.
+This makes it essential for nerve cells to pass electrical messages and for muscle fibres to contract and relax, including those within blood vessel walls and the heart.
+Magnesium is also needed for sex hormones to interact with genes (to switch them on and off) and for the production of brain chemicals that maintain normal mood.

 - a reduction of tiredness and fatigue